humantech/node-multi-downloader/README.md

 ## known bugs and issues

+* ETA still looks like copying files in Windoze XP;
 * The downloader won't work with proxy (afaik);
 * The downloader doesn't support resuming, unlike axel;
 * If any part of the downloader stops, kaputz to all;